Ooha: A Spatial LLM Interface for Multi-Path Creative Exploration

 For Researchers

-The dramatic improvements in creative output metrics suggest that interface paradigms significantly impact AI utility.
-Further research into spatial interfaces could unlock new forms of human-AI collaboration.
+Interface paradigms significantly impact AI utility: The dramatic improvements in creative output metrics (340% increase) suggest that AI capability alone doesn't determine effectiveness—interface design matters enormously.
+Further research into spatial interfaces could unlock new forms of human-AI collaboration beyond creative domains.

 Conclusion

-The AI Branching Canvas study at UCSC demonstrated that reimagining interface paradigms can fundamentally transform how humans interact with AI systems.
+Ooha demonstrated that reimagining AI interface paradigms can fundamentally transform how humans interact with AI systems.
 By aligning the interface with natural creative processes—branching exploration, spatial organization, and parallel comparison—we enabled artists to work with AI rather than against it.
+The quantitative results were striking (340% more variations, 62% faster solutions, 43% reduced cognitive load), but the qualitative insights were more profound: users described feeling liberated from constraints they didn't realize were constraining them.